deawar/OnlineOfflineBudgetTracker/README.md

 ```

 ## Contributing
-This application will be used for helping teachers and students to raise charity for a good cause and showcase their talent.
-So, please be respectful and mindful to others
+This application will be used for helping students to learn about IndexDB and MongoDB.
+Please be respectful and mindful of others.

 <br>